-Although we're not sold on the look of the Apple AirPods, there's no denying that they're one of the best new gadgets of the last couple of years and we've found ourselves using them constantly.
+Although we're not totally sold on the look of the Apple AirPods, there's no denying that they're one of the best new gadgets of the last few years and we've found ourselves using them constantly.

 Completely wire-free?
 Check.
 Compact charging case?
 Check.
 Seamless connection?
 Check.
 Use one as an earpiece?
 Check.
 Great for calls?
 Check.
-In fact, the only problem with them in a practical sense is the fear that you might misplace them.
+In fact, the only problem with them is that they're very easy to misplace.

-Indeed, all evidence suggests that AirPods are actually doing rather well in the sales stakes.
+All evidence suggests that AirPods are actually doing rather well in the sales stakes.
 Research firm NPD suggested that AirPods accounted for 85 per cent of the US wireless headphone market in the first half of 2017.
-Barclays predicts Apple to sell around 30 million units this year.
+Barclays predicts Apple to sell around 30 million units in 2018.

 Apple AirPods 2 release date